 Day Trips from Istanbul

 As if Istanbul wasn’t big enough, there’s, even more, to do outside the city!
-If you’re spending more than 3 days in Istanbul, consider adding on one of these day trips:
+If you’re spending more than 3 days in Istanbul, consider adding on one of these day trips from Istanbul:

 - The Princes’ Islands – A popular day trip for those looking to escape the noise of the city.
 Beaches, bike rides, and charming coastal towns are all in abundance.
 Büyükada is the largest and most frequented island.
 Ferries to the island leave frequently from Kabatas Terminal in Istanbul.